shivam-bhadani/Countle-Solver/README.md

   - Type: `number[]`

 ### Outputs
-- **Result**: A 2D array representing the solution to the Countle.org puzzle.
-Each inner array contains four elements representing a single operation applied to reach the target number.
+- **Result**: An array of ICountleResultList[] representing the solution to the Countle.org puzzle.
+Each inner array is an object representing a single operation applied to reach the target number.
-  - Element 1: The first number involved in the operation.
+  - firstNumber: The first number involved in the operation.
-  - Element 2: The operation type (0 for addition, 1 for subtraction, 2 for multiplication, 3 for division).
+  - secondNumber: The second number involved in the operation.
-  - Element 3: The second number involved in the operation.
+  - symbol: The operation type (0 for addition, 1 for subtraction, 2 for multiplication, 3 for division).
-  - Element 4: The result of the operation.
+  - resultant: The result of the operation.
-  - Type: `number[][]`
+  - Type: `ICountleResultList[]`

 ### Example
 ```typescript